CyberGitLabs/security-writeups/Hack The Box Machines/Linux/Data.md

 ![diagram](../../images/Data/Data_bob.png)

 So now we got a shell.
-One thing we can notice is that if we try to read /etc/passwd wit the local file inclusion vulnerability we don't see the boris user:
+One thing we can notice is that if we try to read /etc/passwd with the local file inclusion vulnerability we don't see the boris user:

 ![diagram](../../images/Data/Data_passwd.png)

 and the content differs from the /etc/passwd file we can read in the boris shell.
 This means that the Grafana application is likely running in a container.

-*******3 Privilege Escalation*******
+## 3 Privilege Escalation

 The user can run the following command as sudo:

 ![diagram](../../images/Data/Data_sudo.png)

-This command allow a user to "Run a command in a running container":
+This command allows a user to "Run a command in a running container":

 ![diagram](../../images/Data/Data_docker_exec.png)